Kurroni/BBQ-Escape-game/README.md

 ## Backlog
-Score
+- Score
-Speed Level
+- Speed Level
-More enemies
+- More enemies
-Bonus - extra points
+- Bonus - extra points for get the ketchup
-2 lives
+- 2 lives
-moving off the screen's edge on the left side - appearing on the right edge of the screen
+- Moving off the screen's edge on the left side - appearing on the right edge of the screen